!اَلسَّلامُ عَلَيْكُمْ/ مَرْحَباً

-I know how tricky it can be to learn Arabic.
-I know the “demotivation” periods.
-I know the difficulty to enhance your learning while living in a non-Arabic-speaking country.
-I know the additional stress when you want to support your own children in learning this language…
+I know how it can feel challenging to learn Arabic, the ups and downs periods (especially as a mom dealing with daily life busyness), the difficulty to enhance your learning while living in a non-Arabic-speaking country, the additional pressure when you want to support your own children in learning this language…

 1) My first steps in learning Arabic :

-I learnt how to read Arabic myself and with the support of my Arabic-speaking husband.
-I remember myself, at the beginning, reading only one page in around half an hour!
+I learnt how to read Arabic by myself and with the support of my Arabic-speaking husband.
+I remember, at the beginning, I was reading only one page in around half an hour!

 After learning how to read, I started to learn Arabic with the book 1 of Al-Madina method.
 I think this method is great to get the essential basics of the Arabic grammar and to improve our reading and writing skills.

-2) Raising my child in Arabic boosted my learning :
+2) Raising my child in Arabic boosted my own learning and fluency :

-Then, I discovered a great method: “al arabiyyatu bayna yadayk” (“Arabic at your hands”).
-This method, accompanied by audios and focusing on daily life topics as well as Listening and Speaking skills, really improved my learning.
-It was exactly what I needed after the book 1 of Al-Madina!
+Then, I discovered a great method: “al arabiyyatu bayna yadayk” (“Arabic between your hands”).
+This method that includes audios and focuses on daily life topics, really boosted my learning.
+It was exactly what I needed after the Al-Madina book!

-At the same time, my daughter borne and I started to directly practice with her what I was learning : speaking Arabic with her as much as possible, reading aloud Arabic children books to her every day, doing activities and games in Arabic, listening to Arabic through audios-books, e-books and cartoons.
+At the same time, my child was becoming a toddler and I started to directly practice with her what I was learning : speaking Arabic as much as possible (starting with very simple descriptive sentences and increasing as I was learning), reading aloud Arabic children books every day, playing in Arabic, listening to Arabic through audiobooks and cartoons.

-I was learning new words and expressions with my studying book.
+I was learning new words and expressions from my textbook.
 Then, I was finding them in my child’s books.
 Then, I was listening to them in a cartoon.
-And finally, I was using them when speaking to my child in our daily life.
+And finally, I was using them when talking to my child in our daily life.

 In my brain, it was like a “puzzle” that was being completed.
 It made me really understand the importance of practicing the 4 skills of the language to effectively acquire it : reading, writing, listening and speaking.